-To arrange a transfer, call Member Services at 1-800-Cigna24 (1-800-244-6224).
-Your transfer request will take about five days to process.
-Transfers generally will be effective the first day of the month after your request is processed.
+To arrange a transfer, visit www.myCigna.com or call Member Services at 1 (800) Cigna24 (1 (800) 244-6224).
+Transfers will be effective the first day of the month following the day your request is processed.
 Unless you have an emergency, you will be unable to schedule an appointment at the new dental office until your transfer becomes effective.